hardenedlinux/hardenedlinux.github.io/_posts/2016-01-10-hardening-your-desktop-linux-mint-with-grsec.markdown

 I assumed you have Linux Mint 17 installed on your laptop or PC already.
 The 1st thing to do is install some packages will be used in the building of PaX/Grsecurity kernel:
 <pre>
-sudo apt-get update && sudo apt-get upgrade sudo apt-get install build-essential libncurses5-dev gcc-4.8-plugin-dev libssl-dev
+sudo apt-get update && sudo apt-get upgrade

+sudo apt-get install build-essential libncurses5-dev gcc-4.8-plugin-dev libssl-dev
 </pre>

-Download [linux kernel 4.3.3](https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.3.3.tar.xz) and PaX/Grsecurity [test patch for 4.3.3](https://github.com/hardenedlinux/hardenedlinux_profiles/raw/master/linux-mint_desktop/grsecurity-3.1-4.3.3-201601051958.patch)( note: for any commercial purpose use, I'm highly recommend you to use [PaX/Grsecurity stable patch](https://grsecurity.net/announce.php)).
+Then, download [linux kernel 4.3.3](https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.3.3.tar.xz) and PaX/Grsecurity [test patch for 4.3.3](https://github.com/hardenedlinux/hardenedlinux_profiles/raw/master/linux-mint_desktop/grsecurity-3.1-4.3.3-201601051958.patch)( note: for any commercial purpose use, I'm highly recommend you to use [PaX/Grsecurity stable patch](https://grsecurity.net/announce.php)).
 Then, you could use [my config](https://github.com/hardenedlinux/hardenedlinux_profiles/raw/master/linux-mint_desktop/grsec-4.3.3-for-linux-mint-17.config) to build kernel:
 <pre>
 cd kernel-src
 patch -p1 < ../grsecurity-patch
-cp grsec-4.3.3-for-linux-mint-17.config .
+cp grsec-4.3.3-for-linux-mint-17.config .config
 make -j4 deb-pkg
 </pre>

 Then you should see some .deb files and you can use dpkg to install your new kernel:
 <pre>
-dpkg -i \*.deb
+dpkg -i *.deb
 </pre>

 Now you should have multiple kernel options.
 Comment two lines in /etc/default/grub if you want to choose which kernel to bootup: